aahmad94/jumpstart/_posts/2017-07-30-blocks-and-procs.markdown

 {% endhighlight %}

 <h4>
 Ruby gives us a shortcut for when passing blocks with a single argument.
-When #to_proc is called on a symbol, we get back a Proc object that calls the to_proc method with the same name as the symbol as a parameter:
+When #to_proc via #&is called on a symbol, we get back a block that calls the method with the same name as the symbol:
 </h4>

 {% highlight ruby %}